-Søren Berner has been performing and exhibiting since 2002, when he did his first performance.
-He is working somewhere in the crossing point between visual art, performance, music, urban activism and philosophy.
-His works have among other places been shown at Cabaret Voltaire, Zurich, Kunsthaus, Zürich, MAK, Vienna, Istanbul Biennial, Turkey, W139, Amsterdam, Overgaden Institute for Contemporary Art, Copenhagen, Kunstraum Walcheturm, Zurich, and Artville Tempelhof, Berlin.
+Søren Berner has been performing and exhibiting since 2002.
+He is working in a cross-over between visual art, performance, music, urban activism and philosophy.
+His works have been presented at Cabaret Voltaire, Zurich, Kunsthaus, Zürich, MAK, Vienna, Istanbul Biennial, Turkey, W139, Amsterdam, Overgaden Institute for Contemporary Art, Copenhagen, Kunstraum Walcheturm, Zurich, Artville Tempelhof, Berlin, and in many other places.

 For Samtalekøkkenet October 2012, he played with the format and of letting the discussion about his work be a part of the performance: